Troy, New York: Notable buildings

 Tiffany and La Farge created magnificent stained-glass windows, transoms and other decorative stained-glass treatments for their customers in Troy.
 With many examples of intact 19th-century architecture, particularly in its Central Troy Historic District, this has helped to lure several major movies to film in Troy, including Ironweed, The Age of Innocence (filmed partially in the Paine mansion), Scent of a Woman, The Bostonians, The Emperor's Club, and The Time Machine.
 In addition, the television series The Gilded Age filmed in Troy.
 There are many buildings in a state of disrepair, but community groups and investors are restoring many of them.

 Troy's downtown historic landmarks include Frear's Troy Cash Bazaar, constructed on a steel infrastructure clad in ornately carved white marble; the Corinthian Courthouse constructed of gray granite; the Troy Public Library, built in an elaborate Venetian palazzo style with high-relief carved white marble; the Troy Savings Bank Music Hall, designed in the Second Empire style, with a recital hall with highly regarded acoustic properties.
 There is a rich collection of Colonial, Federal, Italianate, Second Empire, Greek Revival, Egyptian Revival, Gothic Revival and other Romantic period townhouses surrounding the immediate downtown.
 The Hart-Cluett Mansion displays a Federal facade executed in white marble, quarried in Tuckahoe, New York.
 Often with foundations of rusticated granite block.
 Medina sandstone, a deep mud-red color, from Medina, New York, was also used.

 As with many American cities, several city blocks in downtown Troy were razed during the 1970s as a part of an attempted urban renewal plan, which was never successfully executed, leaving still vacant areas in the vicinity of Federal Street.
 Today, however, there have since been much more successful efforts to save the remaining historic downtown structures.

 Part of this effort has been the arrival of the "Antique District" on River Street downtown.
 Cafes and art galleries are calling the area home.
+Residents and visitors can access the area via boat and utilize the Troy Downtown Marina.
 As home to many art, literature, and music lovers, the city hosts many free shows during the summer, on River Street, in parks, and in cafes and coffee shops.